-LINX Dance classes will look a little different this year, but rest assured our team has been working incredibly hard to make our classes the premier learning experience that you are used to!
+LINX Dance classes will look a little different this year, but rest assured our team has been working incredibly hard to make our classes a premier learning experience!

 In line with the shared responsibility of the community and keeping each other safe, if anyone in your family is displaying possible symptoms of COVID-19, or has been notified of a possible exposure to COVID-19, we ask that you please keep your child home and allow them to participate in their Dance class remotely until such time as you receive additional information confirming or clearing the exposure.

 We do not issue refunds or credits for class absences, although we have a couple of other options.
 First, your child may attend class remotely.
 A second option is to register your child for the monthly make-up class, a virtual class.

 The state and Wellesley Board of Health do not anticipate the need for LINX to be closed because of COVID-19 exposure.
 If LINX is closed, we will offer remote attendance to replace in-person attendance until we can re-open in-person again.

 We plan to hold a recital performance in June.
 Based on CDC and state guidelines the location and audience size may differ.
 In anticipation of a limited audience capacity, our recital acts will be filmed and live-streamed through Wellesley Media.

 Dance T.A.Ps will be invited to be the assistant in virtual classes.
 We cannot include them as assistants for in-person classes because of limitations on the number of people in a classroom.

 We believe there will be competitions this year and we will choose competition companies that have clear safety protocols.
 The number of competitions we attend as a studio may be lower this year due to these restrictions.